 - 10 large, classically oriented choral and instrumental ensembles

-- More than a dozen specialty ensembles, including two instrumental jazz ensembles, a vocal jazz ensemble, the Steely Pan Band, Middle East Ensemble, Collegium Musicum (early music), Men's Glee Club and Gospel Choir
+- More than a dozen specialty ensembles, including two instrumental jazz ensembles, a vocal jazz ensemble, the Steely Pan Band, Middle East Ensemble, Collegium Musicum (early music), and Gospel Choir

 - A Balinese gamelan